A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 The Seven Principles for Good Practice in Undergraduate Education

-A group of scholars of higher education were asked for a set of principles that could improve learning.
-Their findings boiled down to one key concept, "Effective teachers demonstrate more implementation of learner-centered domains of practice than less effective teachers" (Fasko, Grubb, McCombs & McCombs, 1993)
+A group of scholars of higher education was asked for a set of principles that could improve learning.
+Their findings boiled down to one key concept:

 From this study, Chickering and Gamson (1997) formulated The Seven Principles for Good Practice in Undergraduate Education: